BidSC is an innovative and efficient means of investing in certificates

 the Federal Reserve System.

-of South Carolina.
-Transactions will be completed by wire transfer.
-Bidders may
+- Transactions will be completed by wire transfer.
+The State Treasurer's

 - Training on how to use the BidSC website can be obtained by calling the